Sri Lanka wildlife safari to observe elephants, leopards, and a variety of birds

 Sri Lanka wildlife safari: Gal Oya National Park

 Gal Oya is a vast, island-studded lake surrounded by a landscape of cascading mountains and old woods.
 Those rare visitors who make it here will have unforgettable adventures.
-The Gal Oya Lodge offers forest excursions led by indigenous Veddahs and boat safaris where you may see crocodiles, turtles, and swimming elephants.
+The Gal Oya Lodge offers boat safaris and forest excursions with native Veddah guides so you can see crocodiles, turtles, and swimming elephants.

 Sri Lanka wildlife safari: Angamedilla National Park